dongju0561/ohRain/README.md

 # 🌧 oh!Rain
 ### Overview
-If you want to get notification whether it's rain or not, this app will notify
+If you want to know whether it's rain or not, this app will notify you

 1. Select the city where you live
 2. Select the time you usually go out
-3. This app will notify whether you should bring a umbrella on the time you select!!
+3. This app will notify whether you should bring an umbrella on the time you select!!

 Don't spoil your mood cuz of rain 😀🌂